 If you’re a programming novice and determined to learn, you can pick up the coding skills you’ll need from a myriad of web design books (the O’Reilly series is a good starting place) and websites like the World Wide Web Consortium (W3C) Schools.

-Enter your email address and password at the Wix.com signup page.
+If you already signed up for hosting, this step is completed.
+If you don’t already have a web host, we recommend signing up for the Wix sitebuilder via its website.
+Simply enter your email address and password at the Wix.com signup page to begin.
 Note that the email address handle will become part of your free domain (if you don’t have a custom domain), so keep that in mind when signing up.
 If you’re still unsure, I welcome you to check out our expert review of the Wix platform below.

 - Get started on Wix now.